Baxter County, Arkansas: Education

 The 2019 American Community Survey found 88.7% of Baxter County residents over age 25 held a high school degree or higher and 17.9% holding a bachelor's degree or higher.
 Baxter County exceeded statewide and nationwide averages for high school attainment (86.6% and 88.0%, respectively), but lags far behind on bachelor's degree attainment (23.0% and 32.1%, respectively).

 Primary and secondary education

 Three public school districts are based in Baxter County; Mountain Home School District is the largest school district in Baxter County, with Cotter School District serving the Cotter-Gassville area and the Norfork School District serving the southeast side of the county.
 Successful completion of the curriculum of these schools leads to graduation from Mountain Home High School, Cotter High School, or Norfork High School respectively.
 All three high schools are accredited by the Arkansas Department of Education (ADE).

-Small areas in Baxter County are served by the Viola School District and Calico Rock School District.
+Small areas in Baxter County are within the boundaries of Calico Rock School District, Mountain View School District, and Viola School District.

+The Big Flat School District was in the county until July 1, 1985, when it merged with the Fifty Six School District into the Tri-County School District.
+On July 1, 1993, the Tri-County district was dissolved, with portions going to various districts, including the Mountain View district.